 Transformational changes that raise distinct ethical and procedural questions for decision-makers and move attention from the immediate causes of climate vulnerability to its structural root causes (i.e. social, cultural, and economic relationships and power hierarchies) are necessary.
 These changes serve to reduce social injustice and the impacts of climate change.

-My work with the Environment and Justice Program of the National Association for the Advancement of Colored People (NAACP) centers on strengthening the resilience of communities of color by: spreading information about the issues throughout the population; making options, knowledge, skills, and technology more accessible; cultivating political drive; spurring human and financial investment capital; and fortifying the capacity of community institutions.
+My work with the Environment and Justice Program of the National Association for the Advancement of Colored People (NAACP) centered on strengthening the resilience of communities of color by: spreading information about the issues throughout the population; making options, knowledge, skills, and technology more accessible; cultivating political drive; spurring human and financial investment capital; and fortifying the capacity of community institutions.

 1. Reduce harmful emissions, particularly greenhouse gasses: Combines action on shutting down coal plants at the local level with advocacy to strengthen development, monitoring, and enforcement of regulations at the federal, state, and local levels.
 This also includes a focus on corporate responsibility and accountability.